SystemsApproach/5G/ran.rst

 =========================

-The description of the RAN in the previous chapter focused on functionality, but was mostly silent about the RAN’s internals structure.
-We now focus in on some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
+The description of the RAN in the previous chapter focused on functionality, but was mostly silent about the RAN’s internal structure.
+We now focus on some of the internal details, and in doing so, explain how the RAN is being transformed in 5G.
 This involves first describing the stages in the packet processing pipeline, and then showing how these stages can be disaggregated,